-To stay on the path to permanent sobriety, you must alter your attitudes and beliefs, learn new coping mechanisms, identify and disengage from self-sabotaging behavioral responses, work on methods for handling stress, and overcome negative thoughts that may have held you back in the past.
-Relapse triggers are an obstacle on your road to recovery, but they are obstacles you can avoid once you know what to look for.
+To stay on the path to permanent sobriety, one must alter their attitudes and beliefs, learn new coping mechanisms, identify and disengage from self-sabotaging behavioral responses, work on methods for handling stress, and overcome negative thoughts that may have held the recovering addict back in the past.
+Relapse triggers are an obstacle on the road to recovery, but they are obstacles one can avoid once they know what to look for.

 Myth 3: It takes only a moment of weakness to relapse